Plan for Microsoft Dynamics 365 (online) deployment and administration

 Integration with Office 365 applications

-You can significantly enhance your company’s online, collaborative experience by integrating Office 365 applications with your CRM Online subscription.
+You can significantly enhance your company’s online, collaborative experience by integrating Office 365 applications with your Dynamics 365 (online) subscription.
 This requires a separate purchase of an Office 365 subscription

-You’ll have the best integration experience if your Office 365 subscription and CRM Online instance are in the same tenant.
+You’ll have the best integration experience if your Office 365 subscription and Dynamics 365 (online) instance are in the same tenant.

-For full Office 365 feature integration with Microsoft Dynamics CRM Online and Microsoft Dynamics CRM (on-premises), you'll need Office 365 Enterprise E3 or later.
+For full Office 365 feature integration with Microsoft Dynamics 365 (online) and Dynamics 365 (on-premises), you'll need Office 365 Enterprise E3 or later.
 Skype for Business PSTN calling and conferencing requires Office 365 Enterprise E5.
 Other Office 365 plans are not supported.
 For more information on licensing and pricing, see: Licensing and Pricing Guide.

-More information: What is Office 365 and how does it relate to CRM Online?
+More information: What is Office 365 and how does it relate to Dynamics 365 (online)?

 Administrative roles in the Microsoft Online Services environment